reasonwithoutrestraint/site/Original/Metaethical Overview.md

 - Some behaviors are motivated by thoughts, call these motivational thoughts (undeliberate voluntary actions).
 - Some motivational thoughts are reformed via deliberation, call this deliberation normative reasoning (deliberate voluntary actions).

-Essential Plattitudes:
+Essential Normative Plattitudes:
-- Ubiquity
+- Ubiquity - All rational creatures invoke normative judgments.
-- Motivation
-- Reasoning
+- Motivation - To invoke a normative judgment favoring X is to express a motivational tendency to X.
+- Reasoning - Normative judgments can be modified/improved via reasoning and argumentation.
-- Disagreement
+- Disagreement - People genuinely disagree about normative judgments.
-- Supervenience

-Alleged Substantive Platitudes:
+Controversial Normative Platitudes:
 - Truth-aptness
 - Descriptive
 - Objective
-- Non-natural
+- Non-reductive

+Moral Plattitudes
+- Moral facts necessarily apply to all rational agents.
+- Moral facts provide reason for action.
+- Moral facts supervene on the descriptive facts.
+- Moral facts differ from practical reasons generally (i.e. they call for blame, shame).

 ### Road to Moral Realism